Fuji 29 and 35 models

 Of course, the nut and prop washer supplied with the engine are completely adequate on their own to secure the prop, making the use of the spinner unnecessary from an operational standpoint as well as adding some extra (and unproductive) weight.
 I suspect that few of these spinners were actually used by their owners, and most will have been lost over time.
 The one positive outcome of the use of this component would have been to allow for a certain amount of trimming of the model's nose weight.

 This engine also departs from familiar Fuji practise in that it is not identified on the case as a Fuji product, nor does it bear a serial number.
 The only identification is the figure “29” cast in relief beneath a distinctive emblem which is clearly a somewhat crude rendition of the “Mount Fuji” symbol which appeared in some of the early Fuji company literature.
-An example of this is reproduced below for comparison.
+An example of that logo is reproduced below for comparison.

 I've actually bench-run this engine in the past, although I've never subjected it to the rigors of a full test.
 Based upon my notes taken at the time, the engine's handling qualities may perhaps best be summarized by stating quite truthfully that I gave it 7 runs and only needed 7 flicks to do so!
 My notes confirm that following a light prime through the open exhaust ports, the engine literally started first flick EVERY time, with no tendency to backfire, no sagging and no trace of a misfire at any speed.
 What a sweetheart of an engine!!
 Response to the needle was outstanding, making it very easy to establish an optimum setting at all speeds tried.
 Running was exceptionally smooth throughout.
 No wonder it seems to have been an immediate success when first released!

 I previously noted the heavy counterbalancing of the crankweb coupled with the relatively lightweight reciprocating components.
 As one might expect, this had the effect of keeping vibration well under control, and the engine was unusually vibration-free in operation, at least in the test stand.
 It's clearly no ball of fire in performance terms, but it did turn a Taipan 10x4 prop at a seemingly effortless 10,300 rpm on a low-nitro fuel, running the tank out cleanly while doing so.
-This implies an output of around 0.280 BHP at that speed.
+This implies a perfectly respectable output of around 0.280 BHP at that speed.

 Now, having described the first Fuji 29 in considerable detail and gained an impression of its running qualities, it seems appropriate to step back from our chronological review of the Fuji 29 series to indulge in some interesting speculation regarding the origins of the Fuji 29 and indeed the Fuji enterprise in general.